smdaa/smdaa.github.io/content/post/fft.md

 {{< toc >}}

 ## Introduction

-A fundamental idea in signal processing is that signals can be represented using oscillatory building blocks: Periodic signals can be written as sums of sinusoids (via Fourier series), while general finite-energy signals can be described as an integral superposition of complex exponentials (via the Fourier transform).
+A fundamental idea in signal processing is that signals can be represented using oscillations.

+Periodic signals can be written as sums of sinusoids via Fourier series, while general nonperiodic signals can be described as an continuous superposition of complex exponentials via the Fourier transform.

 In practice (where we work with sampled, finite-length data) this becomes the discrete Fourier transform (DFT), which expresses any finite sequence (audio, image, or any timeseries data) as a weighted sum of discrete frequencies.